USS Augusta (LCS-34): Construction and career

 Augusta was built in Mobile, Alabama by Austal USA.
 Austal USA delivered the ship to the Navy, in Mobile on 12 May 2023.
 She joined the active fleet with a commissioning ceremony in Eastport, Maine on 30 September 2023.
 Augusta arrived at her homeport of San Diego on 30 October 2023.

+The U.S. Navy announced that USS Augusta (LCS-34) "...will undergo a $33.5 million overhaul at a San Diego shipyard", investigating potential for hull cracks and propulsion system problems frequently experienced by this class of small surface combatant ships.